 Via the Ministry Resource Room you may:

-- Study congregational program materials, education resources, community outreach programs, pastoral care issues and Spanish language materials.
+- Explore a small selection of congregational program materials, educational resources, and Spanish language materials

 - Search and preview our video holdings

-- Request/Reserve The Peace Village for your group or congregation.
+- Request/Reserve The Peace Village and Godly Play lesson materials for your group or congregation